 - 35. Consults with the Directorate of Administrative Programs and any other designated official prior to expending Federal or State matching funds for the purchase of any data processing/computer equipment or software that will be used to connect to OSHA systems (locally or remotely) or otherwise provide information to OSHA to assure that equipment and software meet the current requirements necessary to run or operate OSHA applications even if not participating in OSHANet.
-All State recipient representatives must complete, sign and submit a Hardware/Software Purchases Rules of Behavior form to the Director, Directorate of Administrative Programs in accord with IT guidelines.
 Desktop or laptop computers and software that will be used to access OSHA systems, including the CSHO and On-site Consultation PC Applications, Whistleblower application, and new web-based and other applications as deployed, etc., must meet the minimum OSHA specifications.
 Current hardware and software specifications are posted on the IT Help Desk page on the OSHA Intranet/Limited Access Page and are available in Appendix P. - 36.
 Agrees that all new desktop and laptop computers conform with the Directorate of Administrative Programs standard desktop/laptop configurations, operating system and Microsoft products (currently Windows 7). - 37.
 Agrees that all desktops and laptops that connect to the OSHANet must be configured with the OSHA image.
 Software that is not part of the OSHA standard image must be approved by the Directorate of Administrative Programs prior to purchase and once received must be approved for installation. - 38.
 If not participating in OSHANet, assures, in order to protect sensitive information, including Personally Identifiable Information, and to meet Office of Management and Budget (OMB) and Department of Labor requirements, that encryption software meeting the requirements of the NIST Federal Information Processing Standards (FIPS) 140-2 has been installed on all computers/devices that access OSHA systems, and its use required by all users.
 This must include full disk encryption of all mobile computers and file-level encryption of data downloaded from OSHA information systems to portable storage devices. - 39.
 If participating in OSHANet submits a consolidated monthly report of staff separations and hires from each State IT person or other designated staff by the 15th of each month for the previous month to OSHA HIRETERM@DOL.GOV.
 This will allow the Directorate of Administrative Programs to perform the required audit of new and deleted accounts from the system and ensure that all required account request documentation has been received.
 State recipients that participate in the OSHA IMIS system or the OIS are also required to provide the same monthly reports. - 40.
 If participating in OSHANet and the OSHA IMIS system or the OIS submits an account request form with the signed security training form if a new account is requested.
-Upon separation, an account deletion form is required to be submitted the same day of departure.
-The form should clearly mark all account(s) to be deleted (i.e., Citrix, OSHANet, IMIS, OIS, etc.) and faxed to the OSHA IT Help Desk at 202-693-1617 (fax).
+Upon separation, an account deletion form for each application is required to be submitted the same day of departure.
+The form should clearly mark the account(s) to be deleted (i.e., Citrix, OSHANet, IMIS, OIS, etc.) and faxed to the OSHA IT Help Desk at 202-693-1617 (fax).